-Favre took just a few snaps for the Falcons his rookie year.
+Favre took just a few snaps for the Falcons as a rookie.
 Throughout the year, the franchise was at odds over what the future held for Favre and so, when the Green Bay Packers offered the club a first-round pick for the backup quarterback, the team took the deal.

-In addition, Favre started every single Packer game from September 20, 1992 to January 20, 2008.
+Additionally, Favre started every single Packer game from September 20, 1992, to January 20, 2008.
 Overall, Favre's ironman streak would run an amazing 297 games, an NFL record.

 In 2008, the Packers traded Favre, who'd waffled on whether to retire, to the New York Jets.
 While his 2008 season with the Jets started out well, the team lost four of their last five games, including their final game against the Miami Dolphins, and they missed the playoffs.

-In April 2009, Favre was released from his contract with the Jets, and began a career with the Minnesota Vikings.
+In April 2009, Favre was released from his contract with the Jets, freeing him to sign with the Minnesota Vikings.
 The rejuvenated veteran topped 4,000 passing yards and threw 33 touchdowns against just seven interceptions, guiding the Vikings to a 12-4 record and a spot in the NFC Championship Game.
 At the end of the year, he was named to his 11th Pro Bowl.

 Favre returned to Minnesota in 2010 for what would become a disappointing season for the quarterback and the club.
-He retired for good in January 2011, and returned to Mississippi.
-Favre finished with NFL records in passing (71,838) and touchdowns (508)—both of which had previously been held by Dan Marino of the Miami Dolphins.
+He retired for good in January 2011, having established NFL records for passing yards (71,838) and touchdowns (508), and resumed a quiet life in Mississippi.